slatedocs/slate/source/includes/_accepting-payments.md

       Please refer to our [FAQ page](https://docs.oyindonesia.com/#faqs) below for more information regarding closed and open amounts.

-- **Payment link page customization**
-  You can customize which payment link pages are accessible for your users.
-We offer options to hide pages 1 (Input Amount), 2 (Customer Information), and 3 (Select Payment Method) of our payment link.

 **2. Creating payment link/invoice page through API**